eclipsesource/tabris-js/doc/faq.md

 ### Do I need to download any SDKs?

-No. As a matter of fact, using the [Developer App](developer-app.md) you can experience Tabris.js coding via the [Tabris.js Playground](https://tabrisjs.com/playground) without any further setup what so ever.
+No. As a matter of fact, using the [Developer App](developer-app.md) you can experience Tabris.js coding via the [Tabris.js Playground](https://playground.tabris.com/) without any further setup what so ever.
 If you want to get serious, [your development machine can be set up in minutes](../latest/getting-started.md).

 ### What APIs does Tabris.js support?

 Tabris.js provides a JavaScript/TypeScript API to indirectly create and control native UIs.
-It also offers [EcmaScript 6 features](../latest/lang.md) and some [well known browser APIs](../latest/w3c-api.md), such as `fetch`, `WebSocket` or `localStorage`.
-In addition, native functionality like device sensors, camera or notifications are available as Cordova plugins.
-You can also [write your own](custom-widgets.md) Cordova plug-ins and native custom widgets.
+It also offers [modern EcmaScript features](../latest/runtime.md), file system and printer support, and some [well known browser APIs](../latest/w3c-api.md), such as `fetch`, `WebSocket`, `localStorage` and `Worker`.
+Additional native functionality like device sensors, camera or notifications are available as [Cordova plugins](../latest/cordova.md).
+You can also [write your own](../latest/custom-widgets.md) Cordova plug-ins and native custom widgets.

 ### Does Tabris.js support declarative UI?

 Yes, [via JSX](../latest/lang.md#JSX).

-### Does Tabris.js have a WYSIWYG editor?

-Currently no. However, thanks to [remote script loading](../latest/developer-app.md#the-developer-console), you can see the effects of changes to your UI code almost instantly.
-You can do this with the [Developer App](developer-app.md) or any Tabris.js app that was [built with the debug option](../latest/build.md#settings).

 ### How to use the "nightly" Tabris.js build?

 If you want to keep up with the latest developments in Tabris.js, you can consume Tabris.js from the dist tag `"nightly"`.
 In your `package.json`, set the dependency for the `tabris` module to `"nightly"` or run `npm install tabris@nightly`.
 You then have to build the app using the [build service or Tabris CLI](../latest/build.md).
-The [Developer Apps](developer-app.md) from the stores may not work with nightly builds of the `tabris` module.
+The [Developer Apps](../latest/developer-app.md) from the stores may not work with nightly builds of the `tabris` module.

 ### How can I build my apps locally?